irnamstf/2403-ITT440/10% Individual Assignment/28 NUR ZUREEN SHAZA BINTI MOHD NAZARUDDIN/README.md

 VMware Workstation Player is a free desktop virtualization software application provided by VMware.
 It allows users to create and run virtual machines (VMs) on a Windows or Linux host operating system.
 It's designed for both personal and professional use, providing an isolated environment for running multiple operating systems on a single physical machine.

-### Benefits of VMware :
+## Benefits of VMware Workstation Player :

 - VMware allows multiple virtual servers to run on a single physical server, maximizing resource utilization and reducing hardware costs.
 - Developers can create isolated VMs to test new software, updates, or patches without affecting the production environment
 -  Simplifies the backup process and improves disaster recovery capabilities by allowing entire VMs to be backed up and restored quickly.
 -  VMs are isolated from each other, enhancing security by preventing issues in one VM from affecting others.
 -  Easily take snapshots of VMs to capture their state and revert to previous states if something goes wrong during testing.

-#### What are the System Requirements for VMware on Windows 10 or 11?
+## What are the System Requirements for VMware on Windows 10 or 11 ?

     -A 64-bit processor is recommended.
 Ideally, it has four or more powerful cores.

     -16 GB of RAM is enough.
 But we recommend 32 GB or more for superior performance.

     -4 GB of disk space is primary.
 A recommended SSD enhances performance.

     -Windows 10 or 11 OS provides versatile functionality.

     -A valid license for VMware Workstation is essential.
 Ensure it’s the latest version for the largest utility.

-##### How to download VMware Workstation Player ?
+## How to download VMware Workstation Player ?
 1.Download VMware Workstation Player from the link : https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html